Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV) Plans $0.10 Monthly Dividend

-Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV) declared a monthly dividend on Monday, April 12th, Wall Street Journal reports.
-Investors of record on Tuesday, April 20th will be paid a dividend of 0.0967 per share by the investment management company on Friday, April 30th.
-This represents a $1.16 dividend on an annualized basis and a yield of 9.49%.
-The ex-dividend date is Monday, April 19th.
+Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV) declared a monthly dividend on Tuesday, April 13th, Wall Street Journal reports.
+Investors of record on Monday, June 21st will be given a dividend of 0.0967 per share by the investment management company on Wednesday, June 30th.
+This represents a $1.16 annualized dividend and a dividend yield of 9.50%.
+The ex-dividend date is Friday, June 18th.

 Receive News & Ratings for Clough Global Dividend and Income Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Clough Global Dividend and Income Fund and related companies with MarketBeat.com's FREE daily email newsletter.